Jasonx63/crowdstrike-se-labs/docs/lab-01/README.md

 Falcon Prevent is CrowdStrike's endpoint prevention capability.

-In a real environment, prevention policies may be used to stop activity that is determined to be malicious or violates configured security controls.
+In this controlled lab, the prevention policy was configured to prioritize observation so the suspicious PowerShell behavior could execute and be investigated.

-This lab does not demonstrate Falcon prevention because Falcon was not installed, and the PowerShell simulation itself was intentionally harmless.
+This particular PowerShell simulation was intentionally harmless and did not generate a Falcon detection or prevention action.

-Therefore, this project does not claim that Falcon Prevent would block this exact command.
+The lab therefore demonstrates visibility and investigation rather than prevention.

 ### Investigation